Invzblio/SerialToWifi/README.md

 # SerialToWifi : OTA debugging made easy
-This library is a drop-in replacement for the Serial Arduino library that outputs results to a remote server over wifi.
+This library is a drop-in replacement for the Serial Arduino library that manages i/o to/from a remote console over wifi.

 # Installation
 1. In the Arduino IDE, navigate to Sketch > Include Library > Manage Libraries